 You can see in the photograph that the XLR connector has three “pins” or connection points.
 Pin one is for the ground.
 Pin two carries the audio signal with a positive polarity.
 Pin three carries the audio signal with the polarity flipped to negative.

 The idea is that when a signal and a polarity reverse of the signal are sent down the cable, and then the polarity is reversed again at the end, any noise or inference induced in the cable will be canceled out.
 In other words, the positive and negative noise cancel each other out leaving the clean audio signal.

 This video explains and demonstrates the difference between balanced and unbalanced cables and how balanced cables can eliminate unwanted noise.

 XLR vs TRS 3.5 mm quality mic FAQ

 What does XLR stand for?

 XLR stands for “External Line Return”.
 It is a type of electrical connector used in professional audio/visual and stage lighting equipment.
 It is most frequently seen as the three-prong connector on professional microphones used on stage, movies, radio and TV broadcast, music recording studios, and voice talent studios/booths.

 Are XLR cables mono or stereo?

 XLR cables are generally mono cables.
 Since an XLR connector has three pins/conductors, it could be used as a stereo connector, just like a 1/4-inch or 6.5mm TRS jack.
 However, the main purpose of XLR connectors/cables is to deliver a “clean” audio signal by carrying a balanced signal.
 Two pins/wires are used to carry the signal, the third is the earth.

 Do balanced cables sound better?

 Balanced cables have a better signal-to-noise ratio and are designed to be immune to external noise and interference.
 The design of a balanced cable is effectively noise-canceling.
-This is why they are used in professional audio recording, whether in music recording or video/broadcast settings.
+That is why they are used in professional audio recording, whether in music recording or video/broadcast settings.